 Can I appeal the decision to require repairs to my sidewalk?

-Yes, property owners can appeal the decision to require repairs by appearing at a meeting of the Board of Revisions of Assessments.
-The meeting will be held on February 17, 2023 at 10 a.m. in City Council Chambers at One Government Center, 640 Jackson St.
+Property owners could appeal the decision to require repairs by appearing at a meeting of the Board of Revisions of Assessments.
+The meeting was held on February 17, 2023 at 10 a.m. in City Council Chambers at One Government Center, 640 Jackson St.

 Why must I repair my sidewalk by June 1, 2023?